sumonst21/bookinghostup/README.md

 Host-UP Booking
 ------------------------------------------

-Host-UP is a British vacation rental online marketplace company based in London developed in Wordpress.
+Host-UP is a British vacation rental online marketplace company based in London developed in WordPress.

 Features
 ---------